andreymakovenko/workbench/README.md

 ### Prepare the workbench

 0. Run `make init`.
-It will pull all needed services images.
+It will pull all needed services images, along with `rubykube/peatio` and `rubykube/barong` images that will be used as cache for build to reduce the build time.
 1. Clone [peatio](https://github.com/rubykube/peatio) and [barong](https://github.com/rubykube/barong)
 2. Create links to workbench root (e.g. `ln -s ../../path/to/peatio`)
 3. Build the images: `make build`